SITReg: Multi-resolution architecture for symmetric, inverse consistent, and topology preserving image registration: Deriving the optimal bound for control points

-As discussed in Section \ref{sec:topology_preserving_u}, we limit absolute values of the predicted cubic spline control points defining the displacement field by a hard constraint $\gamma^{(k)}$ for each resolution level $k$.
-We want to find optimal $\gamma^{(k)}$ which ensure invertibility of individual deformations and convergence of the fixed point iteration in deformation inversion layer.
-We start by proving the continuous case and then extend it to our sampling based case.
+As discussed in Section \ref{sec:topology_preserving_u}, we limit absolute values of the predicted cubic spline control points defining the displacement field by a hard constraint $\gamma^{(k)}$ for each resolution level $k \in \{0,\dots,K - 1\}$.
+We want to find optimal $\gamma^{(k)}$ which ensures invertibility of individual deformations and convergence of the fixed point iteration in deformation inversion layer.
 Note that the proof provides a significantly shorter and more general proof of the theorems 1 and 4 in \citep{choi2000injectivity}.

+We start by showing the optimal bound in continuous case (infinite resolution), and then extend it to our discrete case where values between the B-spline samples are defined by linear interpolation.

+The derived continuous bound $\gamma$ equals the reciprocal of the maximum possible matrix $\infty$ norm of the local Jacobian matrices over all possible generated displacement fields.
+The matrix norm of a local Jacobian matrix equals the local Lipschitz constant and hence the bound ensures that the Lipschitz constant with respect to the $\infty$ norm stays under one, which by \citep{chen2008simple} guarantees both invertibility and convergence of the fixed point iteration.
+However, a straightforward formula for the bound is intractable computationally in three dimensions, and we simplify it by showing that due to symmetries the absolute value around the derivatives can be removed from the function being maximixed, yielding a formula which can be evaluated exactly.
+We further show with a counter example that the proposed bound is tight.

+The bound equals the bound obtained by \citep{choi2000injectivity} using a very different approach, further validating the result (their proof does not cover the convergence of the fixed point iteration and is less general).

+Note that the bound ensures positivity of the Jacobians, not only invertibility, since we are limiting displacements (and zero displacement deformation has trivially positive Jacobian).